 A business can only function to its fullest potential with proper process management.
+But what is the actual definition of process management?

 As many businesses converted to remote work during the 2020 pandemic, a lot of process management became digital as well.
 While employees eventually returned to their offices, process management had found a new home in the cloud.